 (b) IT sector experts who have experience working with global internet leaders such as Twitter, Facebook, Google, etc.

-(d) Agencies responsible for online data security and security of smartphones.
+(d) Agencies were responsible for online data security and security of smartphones.

-(e) Political parties, for they will surely have their own fears regarding this process
+(e) Political parties, for they will indeed have their fears regarding this process

-(b) No threat of booth-capturing as everything will be done online.
+(b) No threat of booth-capturing as everything will be made online.

 (d) In the absence of manual polling, there will be no possibility of orchestrated riots or, by extension, any loss of lives.

-(g) Before casting his/her vote, a voter should be able to see the profile of all the candidates, their party manifestos, property holdings, educational background, crime sheets, etc. duly certified by the Election Commission of India.
+(g) Before casting their Vote, a voter should be able to see the profile of all the candidates, their party manifestos, property holdings, educational background, crime sheets, etc., duly certified by the Election Commission of India.